BrightspaceUI/core/components/dropdown/README.md

 * `footer`: Sticky container at the bottom of the dropdown
 * `default`: Anything inside of `d2l-dropdown-content` that isn't in the `header` or `footer` slots appears as regular content

+**Methods:**
+* `async requestResize()`: Call if the size of the content changes due to a change in a nested component.
+The nested component may choose to fire a custom event, which the component containing the `d2l-dropdown-content` can catch and call this method.

 ```html
 <d2l-dropdown-content min-width="150" max-width="400">
   <div slot="header">Header Content</div>